Web Design

 Design Seeds

-What would a color palette tools blog post be without including Design Seeds?
-It’s not a palette generation web app, but instead a blog dedicated to posting palette inspiration.
-What they’ll do is take a photo and then post a palette based off that photo with a hip name like “Moody Opulence” and “Drift.”
-I don’t personally use this site a lot, but I do send it to clients when trying to figure out their branding.
-It’s beneficial if you don’t have a starting point or really know what you’re looking for when it comes to design inspiration.
-I also think this is something that would extend into the space of interior design.
+What would a color palette tools post be without Design Seeds?
+It’s not a generator, but a blog full of palette inspiration.
+They take photos and create palettes with names like “Moody Opulence” and “Drift.”
+I don’t use it much myself, but I send it to clients who need a starting point or design inspiration.
+It’s also great for interior design ideas.

 6. Pantone Studio